DaijaStokes/AmazonReviewsFinal2022/README.md

 ## We have decided to communicate via slack.
 Each person has their assigned workload.
 Check-ins will occur the Friday before a segment is due as well as Sunday at 6 pm.

+# Machine Learning

+## The machine learning model we plan to employ is classification using Keras and Tensorflow.
+We plan to convert the text to numbers so that we can classfiy the words.
+Before we do this, we'll use the ratings to determine if it's a posiitive or negative review.
+All reviews go from 1 to 5.
+For our purposes, we will assume a 1 or 2 is a negative review, 4 or 5 is positive, and 3 is neutral.
+We plan to use the tokenizer function to make the words numbers.
+Then we'll split the data.
+Next, we will create a Dense layer with an activation function.
+We'll then select a loss function to use.
+Then we will train the function.